eth-educators/eth-docker-docs/website/docs/Support/Troubleshooting.md

 ## Visibility

 `./ethd logs -f consensus` and `./ethd logs -f execution` or more broadly `./ethd logs -f <servicename>` will show you logs.
 When the service has been running for a while, you may want to start at the end, like so: `./ethd logs -f --tail 50 consensus`.
-Note Erigon is special, here it is `./ethd logs -f erigon`.

 `docker ps` will show you a list of running containers and their mapped ports.